thorntail-examples/istio-security/README.md

       token: YOUR_GIT_ACCOUNT_TOKEN
 ```

+where the GIT token should have `public_repo`, `read:org`, and `admin:repo_hook` permissions.

 The more complete version may look like this:
 https://github.com/Maistra/openshift-ansible/blob/maistra-0.7.0/istio/cr-full.yaml

 but the one above is sufficient for testing the boosters.
-Note, setting `istio.autnetication` to `true` enables MTLS.
+Note, setting `istio.authentication` to `true` enables MTLS.

 - Verify the Istio Control Plane and Launcher deployments: